githwxi/ATS-Xanadu/prelude/README.md

 This file is largely empty as of now.
 It is supposed to contain various system-related constants.
-For instance, the the forward slash symbol is used in UNIX-like systems for separating components in a file path.
-In Windows, the backward slash symbol is used for this purpose.
+For instance, the the forward slash symbol is used in UNIX-like systems for separating components in a file path; and the backward slash symbol is used for this purpose in Windows.

 ## Handling of Partial Functions